Toddlers Diarrhoea & IBS Connection

 Toddler diarrhoea foods to avoid

-Too much fructose can ferment in the gut, leading to bloating, gas, and, you guessed it, loose stools.
+In large quantities, fructose can ferment in the gut, causing bloating, gas, and loose stools.

 Read: 7 Ways To Get Your Toddler To Drink Water